ArVdC/TimeManager/README.md

 ### SLEEP MANAGING FUNCTIONALITIES
 TimeManager allows you to manage sleep: number of players required, animation during night skip, synchronization between worlds when waking up, etc.
+Sleep can be authorized, forbidden or linked with some other worlds. individual permissions can also be used.

 ### PLAYER COMMAND /now \<display> \<world>
 A single command is used to display a custom message with the time, the date, the number of elapsed days or weeks, or many other placeholders.